restqa/faker-plugin/README.md

 ### Introduction

-Are you not fed up John Doe ? or reusing every time the same information for you test data ?
-I personally want to enable more exploration on my test scenario, how your product will react on the production ?
+Are you not fed up John Doe ? or reusing every time the same information for your test data ?
+How your product will react on the production with a different real data?

-The best way to answer to this question is to have test scenario that are testing your product with different data every time.
+The best way to answer to the question is to have test scenario that are testing your product with different data each time.

-And this exactly what this plugin is about...
+This is close to exploration testing... this exactly how this plugin want to help you.
-It will extend the RestQA capability to help to use fake data on your scenario.
+It will extend the RestQA capability in order to generate fake data on your scenario.

 This plugins is based on the [faker.js](https://github.com/Marak/faker.js) library